Qudaeo/react-native-yookassa/README.md

 ...

-use_frameworks! # see details https://git.yoomoney.ru/projects/SDK/repos/yookassa-payments-swift/browse
+use_frameworks! # Details see on https://git.yoomoney.ru/projects/SDK/repos/yookassa-payments-swift/browse

 ...